tassaron/nagcat/README.md

 * By default, nagcat will return `=^.^=` if you have no reminders pending
 * nagcat will return [!!!] if you should drink water (once per day at 2pm)
-* Customizable with simple JSON files.
-Currently supports multiple daily reminders at customizable time.
-* Customizable cat face, name, and pronouns!
+* Reminders are stored in a simple JSON file editable with `nagcat config`
 * Try `nagcat -h` for a full list of "commands" (nagcat likes to think of them as "suggestions")